sgaliamov/blog/_posts/values.md

 Principles like SOLID, “Composition over Inheritance”, KISS, YAGNI help us to fight with complexity and entropy, but they won't work if a developer thinks that creating a big multilevel class hierarchy is what programming about.

-> Another thing that kills simplicity is an attempt to create universal framework or approach that solves all problems.
+One of the things that kills simplicity is attempts to create universal framework or approach that solves all problems.
-> You can heard - "there is no sliver bullet".
+You may heard - "there is no sliver bullet".
+So any "universal framework" will hit some limitations and will become the reason why developers will want to "rewrite everything".

+Very often straightforward solution is the most effective and fastest to implement.
+One great advantage of this solution is that it's easy to change.
+We know that **changes are inevitable**.
+This truth everyone should understand and be prepared for this.

+Please, note.
+I'm not engaging to access database directly from view models.
+I'm telling that

-## Moderation & Maturity
+## Temperance & Maturity

 Simplicity is the result of maturity and experience.
 Following best practices is a good thing.
 But very often developers jump onto new technologies, patterns and methodologies just for the sake of their use and not for the solving problems.
-As result, we often can see projects in a poor condition where multiple different architectures are applied, and non of them is brought to a logical result.
+As result, we often can see projects in a poor condition where multiple different architectures are applied, and none of them is brought to a logical result.

 There so much interesting things in software engineering, and it’s hard to blame developers that they want to try everything.
-In addition we all want to be up to date to stay competitive on the market.
+In addition, we all want to be up to date to stay competitive on the market.
 To be professional and efficient we should always “sharpen the saw”.

 The only problem is that developers are too often carelessly experimenting in production code with things they don't fully understand.
-Others have to pay for this unsuccessful experiments with the employer's money or the time of other developers.
+Others have to pay for these unsuccessful experiments with the employer's money or the time of other developers.
-We live in a very unfair world where maintenance of solutions are less respected and less paid than building new green field projects, even if that maintenance actually makes a profit for the companies.
+We live in a very unfair world where maintenance of solutions is less respected and less paid than building new green field projects, even if that maintenance actually makes a profit for the companies.

 Doing own pet projects is the great way to experiment and to learn without breaking production code and making others live harder.